PERFORMANCE BENEFITS

 Weight Loss

-There must be something about caffeine and weights loss.
-After all, caffeine seems to be in all weight loss or fat burning supplements.
+There must be something about caffeine and weights loss because caffeine seems to be in all burning supplements.
 So does it work?
 Acheson et al. (1980) was able to show that ingesting caffeine, or coffee, did increase weight loss and burned more fat in some subjects.
 How does it work?
 The mechanisms behind caffeine are simple: increased energy, increase caloric expenditure, and suppressed appetite.
 It does appear that caffeine works for weight loss; but, add exercise and a sound nutrition plan for even better results!

 Fat Burners

-Unfortunately, many of the weight loss studies were done with a caffeine/ephedra stack.
-That stack was very popular back in the day and it worked!
+Fat burners have been proven to work, but, unfortunately, many of the weight loss studies were done with a caffeine/ephedra stack that no longer exists.
 Hackman et al. (2006) and Boozer et al. (2002) saw similar results where the treatment group lost more weight and burned more fat than the control group.
 The mechanisms were the same as previously stated: more energy and more caloric expenditure.
 But the ephedra stack was also causing some health issues, so in 2004, the FDA banned the sale of ephedra.
 Today, you can still buy fat burners that give you similar results as the ephedra/caffeine stack.
-Look at the ingredients, find one you like, and get to working out!
+Find one you like and get to working out!

 Resistance Training

-There haven’t been many studies on the effects of caffeine on resistance training, but a recent study by Grgic et al. (2017) showed that caffeine may increase muscular strength and muscular power during a workout.
+There haven't been many studies on the effects of caffeine on resistance training, but a recent study by Grgic et al. (2017) showed that caffeine may increase muscular strength and muscular power during a workout.
 The subjects also experienced less pain, which may have contributed to the increased performance.
 Some lifters even said the caffeine improved focus.
 In this study, they used caffeine doses of 400 to 600mg.
-Listen to your body and track your workouts to see what is best for you.
-If you work out hard, and your need an extra push, that caffeine may be exactly what you're looking for.
+Listen to your body and track your workouts to see what dosage is best for you.
+If you're looking for an extra push, caffeine may be exactly what you're looking for.

 Endurance Training

+This is where caffeine really shines.
 Although not many studies have been done on weight training, there have been many studies conducted on endurance training.
-And to be honest, endurance training is where caffeine really shines.
-Ivy et al. (2009) did a study on cycling performance after drinking Red Bull.
-The results showed improved performance, but, ironically enough, the athletes didn't feel like they were doing more work.
+For example, Ivy et al. (2009) did a study on cycling performance after drinking Red Bull.
+The results showed improved performance, but the best part, the athletes didn't feel like they were doing more work.
+Caffeine allowed the athletes to work harder while masking the pain.
 This is great news!
 Less pain but more gain!

 Carbohydrates

 Carbs get a bad rap, but if you're active, then carbs can be your friend.
-There's a reason you see athletes drinking Gatorade during competition.
-Sugar definitely help with sports performance and the caffeine/carb stack may be even better!
+There's a reason you see athletes drinking Gatorade or other sports drinks during competition.
+Sugar definitely helps with sports performance and the caffeine/carb stack may be even better!
 Gant et al. (2010) showed that soccer players improved sprint performance and counter movement jumping after consuming a carbohydrate/caffeine sports drink.
 Caffeine with carbs can help with your endurance events or long term training sessions.

 Caffeine After Your Workout?